-The external voltage source can be an external voltage supply below 5.5V, VCC, or the output of the RTQ2104BP if the output voltage is regulated under 5.5V.
+The external voltage source can be an external voltage supply below 5.5V, VCC or the output of the RTQ2104 if the output voltage is regulated under 5.5V.
 It is recommended to connect a $100k\Omega$ between external voltage source to PGOOD pin.

-Thermal Considerations
+Thermal Consideration

-In many applications, the RTQ2104BP does not generate much heat due to its high efficiency and low thermal resistance of its SOP-8 (Exposed Pad) package.
-However, in applications which the RTQ2104BP runs at a high ambient temperature and high input voltage or high switching frequency, the generated heat may exceed the maximum junction temperature of the part.
+In many applications, the RTQ2104 does not generate much heat due to its high efficiency and low thermal resistance of its SOP-8 (Exposed Pad) package.
+However, in applications in which the RTQ2104 is running at a high ambient temperature and high input voltage or high switching frequency, the generated heat may exceed the maximum junction temperature of the part.

-The junction temperature should never exceed the absolute maximum junction temperature $T{J(MAX)}$ , listed under Absolute Maximum Ratings, to avoid permanent damage to the device.
-If the junction temperature reaches approximately 175°C, the RTQ2104BP stops switching the power MOSFETs until the temperature cools down by 15°C.
+The junction temperature should never exceed the absolute maximum junction temperature $T{J(\text{MAX})},$ listed under Absolute Maximum Ratings, to avoid permanent damage to the device.
+If the junction temperature reaches approximately 175°C, the RTQ2104 stop switching the power MOSFETs until the temperature drops about 15°C cooler.